Where the Republican presidential candidates stand on immigration

 With the current national attention on the Israel-Hamas conflict and ongoing protests nationwide on both sides of the issue, several candidates have called on the federal government to revoke visas from students who have supported Palestine or participated in anti-Israel protests.

-Then-President Donald Trump's Executive Order banning entry into the U.S. by people from certain Muslim-majority nations caused international uproar.
+Then-President Trump's executive order banning entry into the U.S. by people from certain Muslim-majority nations caused international uproar.
 Trump has said that he will reinstate and expand this policy if elected in 2024.
 "No longer will we allow dangerous lunatics, haters, bigots, and maniacs to get residency in our country.
 We're not going to let them stay here.
 If you empathize with radical Islamic, terrorists and extremists, you're disqualified.
 You're just disqualified."

 Trump has also indicated he will institute ideological screenings for visas.
 "We will revoke the student visas of radical anti-American and antisemitic foreigners at our colleges and universities and we will send them straight back home."